Staff

 He holds a Bachelor of Business Administration in Accounting from Howard University and is committed to advancing equitable policy solutions through research, collaboration, and organizational excellence.

-LATOYA PARKER
+DR. LATOYA B. PARKER

 Senior Researcher